 What should I know before attending a gospel mass?

 Remember that gospel choirs are part of a religious sermon and not musical performances, so it is a good idea to show some restraint and respect at all times.
 Also, keep in mind that photography and videos are usually not allowed.

 Is it possible to take pictures during the Gospel Mass?

 It is not recommended.
 Keep in mind that this is not a tourist attraction but a religious and private celebration where privacy and respect are valued.
 There is no official rule, but it is possible that if you take out your camera, you will be called to attention.

 What can you do in Harlem?

-Sample Levain Bakery's iconic chocolate chip cookies, dine on authentic Southern-style fare at Sylvia's Restaurant, listen to jazz at an evening at Bill's Place, visit Marcus Gravey Park, and admire artwork by African descendants at the Studio Museum.
+Sample Levain Bakery's iconic chocolate chip cookies, dine on authentic Southern-style fare at Sylvia's Restaurant, catch a jazz soiree at Bill's Place, visit Marcus Gravey Park, and admire artwork by African descendants at the Studio Museum.